 My personal favorite is a formula called Reishi-Bupleurum Supreme, also from Gaia Herbs.
+[Note from 2018: another discontinued formula, years ago.
+Again, come on in and ask us for alternatives].
 It really is an elegant formula – it works on so many different levels!
 First of all, it slowly but surely strengthens your immune system, so you not only get well, but stay well.
 Most of the ingredients have at least mild antiviral activity.
 The first two ingredients also strengthen the liver, and thus support detoxification.
 The Red Root tones lymphatic tissue.
 The Bupleurum shortens the duration and severity of fevers.
 Long-term use deals subtly with stress… True herbal synergism at its finest!

 I also wouldn’t overlook the old folk remedies of cayenne and ginger for people who have sluggish digestion, and cold hands and feet.
 And of course there’s vitamin C. I use the Super Bio-C, from Solaray.

 3. When I’m fighting something off, I kick my supplementation into high gear.